 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-Upgrade your hot chocolate this winter with these Hot Chocolate Bombs.
-The chocolate spheres are filled with hot cocoa mix and mini marshmallows.
+Upgrade your hot chocolate this winter with these Hot Cocoa Bombs.
+Each chocolate sphere is filled with hot cocoa mix and mini marshmallows.
 Learn how to make these at home with just a few simple ingredients.

 Homemade Hot Chocolate Bombs

 Okay, so you’ve seen these literally all over the internet, right?
-While I had a little fomo, so here we are.
+Well I had a little FOMO, so here we are.
 And guess what?
 Making hot cocoa bombs was easier than I thought!
 While it seems like they’re a ton of work, you just need a little bit of patience and some careful hands.

-Hot chocolate is 100% necessary part of snowy winter days, and cool fall mornings and this is the perfect way to upgrade your hot chocolate.
-Drop these into some warm milk and whisk together for the tastiest treat.
+Hot chocolate is a 100% necessary part of snowy winter days, and cool fall mornings and this is the perfect way to upgrade your hot chocolate.
+Drop these hot cocoa bombs into some warm milk and whisk together for the tastiest treat.

-These make great gifts, and they’re really easy to customize with sprinkles or colored chocolate to drizzle.
+These also make great gifts!
+They’re really easy to customize with sprinkles or colored chocolate to drizzle.
 If you’ve never made hot chocolate balls before now’s the time to try it.

 Heat up a glass of milk and drop a hot chocolate bomb into the bottom of a mug and pour the warm milk over top.
 As the chocolate starts to melt, stir it all together until the hot chocolate powder is dissolved.
-Then top it off with a batch of homemade whipped cream or my hot chocolate whipped cream would also be delicious!
+Then top it off with a batch of homemade whipped cream or my hot chocolate whipped cream!

 • Dark chocolate bar (milk or white chocolate also work!)